bewest/decoding-carelink/basal-hist-2006/README.markdown

 run is the passing of time.
 No bolus were given.
 This means the only new data in the logs should be basal histories.

+No new data was found between these runs and the rosetta runs.
+It appears state changes between basal rates while executing the basal schedule are not written into the history pages.
+As an editorial note, we believe these changes are important and find it odd to observe them missing.

+BTW, running the carelink diagnostic software will write new entries into the history log.

 ## Dumping Insulin Pump Memory

 The pump command `ReadHistoryData` (`opcode 128`) dumps the pump's memory.

 The result piped through `od` looks like this:
+Force everything to unsigned decimals, 8 at a time.

 `od -t u1 --width=8`